 A customer data platform puts all your customer data in the same place and connects it to customer IDs.

 Set a CDP up right and you can take all the data that comes in—from all your company’s marketing, sales, and customer success tools—and tie it to a single, persistent identity.
+This gives you the ability to create customer profiles.
 No more tarot decks of half-imaginary marketing personas; no more trying to figure out if this mobile user and that desktop user are actually the same person based on browsing data.

 Blah blah blah software data blah blah blah.
 If that’s what you’re thinking, I don’t blame you.
 Sometimes even I feel like I never want to hear the word “data” again.
 And really, what marketer wants more software?